Poker tournaments remain as one of the most popular card games around.

 European Poker Tournament

 The Pokerstars European Poker Tour (EPT) is similar to the World Poker Tour (WPT).

-It is a series of games under John Duthie – best known for being man who won the inaugural Poker Million tournament.
+It is a series of games under John Duthie – best known for being the man who won the inaugural Poker Million tournament.

 You can watch the tournament via Sunset + Vine across Europe.
 You may have to find a different broadcast channel if you are somewhere else.

 For the first initial three seasons, people can see the difference among the competing poker tours through the prize pool effect and the buy-ins.
 The EPT has a lower buy-in compared to the WPT which is at 50 percent lower.

 The World Poker Tour or (WPT) is another series of global poker games.

 The tournament is best known for its television association where the final table is broadcasted.

 The tournament is the brainchild of Steven Lipscomb.
 He is best known as an attorney and television producer who became the CEO of WPT Enterprises (WPTE).

 It is the same company that managed the World Poker Tour until November 2009.
 It was in 2008 when the tournament began providing bracelets to its winners.